telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/filtering/drill-down-with-root-tuple.md

 title: Drill Down Navigation Always Starting from Root Tuple
 page_title: Drill Down Navigation Always Starting from Root Tuple | Kendo UI PivotGrid
 description: "Learn how to make the Kendo UI PivotGrid widget drill down on expand, always starting from the expanded member."
+previous_url: /controls/data-management/pivotgrid/how-to/drill-down-with-root-tuple
 slug: howto_drill_down_navigation_startingfrom_root_tuple_pivotgrid
 ---

 # Drill Down Navigation Always Starting from Root Tuple

-The example below demonstrates how to change the widget's configuration on member expand.
-In this way the Kendo UI PivotGrid widget drills down on expand, but always starting from the expanded member.
+The example below demonstrates how to change the configuration of the Kendo UI PivotGrid on member expand.

+In this way, the widget drills down on `expand` always starting from the expanded member.

 ###### Example